Fly Fishing Small Streams for Wild Trout Is Without Question My Favorite Piscatorial Endeavor

 Finally, I always have a few brighter nymph patterns.
 Having a brighter selection allows for a more Euro style approach to nymphing.
 Indicators can be detrimental on small waters not to mention a pain to cast with a smaller rod.
 The Nymph-Head Heavy Metal Copper and Heavy Metal Lightning Bug are some of my favorite patterns to bring along; their bright colors make them easy to track and therefore help with indicating strikes.

 The next time you head to your favorite creek, brook, or stream, keep these tactics in mind and by all means swap your existing fishing clothing with the camo equivalent (completely kidding… or am I?).
-As always remember to think outside the box, get creative, and prove yourself wrong.
-Thanks for reading and happy fishing!
+Remember to think outside the box, get creative, and prove yourself wrong.
+Happy fishing!

 Want More Content Like This?